 With hot desking comes the issue of hygiene.
 By that we don’t mean personal hygiene but the state of a desk that will be used by various people throughout the week.
-COVID may no longer be the critical issue it once was, but our awareness of the need for clean, healthy offices has not diminished.

 Tips for hot desking hygiene

-- Socially distance hot desks
+- Distance hot desks

 - Stagger shifts and schedules